 Rules for the summer…

 1. If you already have a friend who is in a sorority, you are still allowed to be her friend and hang out with her over the summer.
 If she incidentally introduces you to a friend or two, it is no big deal.

 2. No one should be putting any pressure on you to join or not join any particular group.

 3. Sorority members should not be discussing other chapters or their members with you.
 It is up to you to attend recruitment and decide for yourself what you think of each chapter and their members.
 It is a serious mistake for a person to let herself be influenced by the opinions of others and it is a serious offense for a sorority member to try to influence a potential member.

-1. During recruitment week, we have what are called “silence rules.”
-What the silence period basically means is that you should try to stay away from sorority member friends until bids are out.
+1. During recruitment week, we have a rule called Positive Panhellenic Contact.
+What this rule means is that you should try to stay away from sorority member friends until bids are out.
 It’s not a hard rule to follow since so much of your time will be spent with your Pi Chi group and the sorority members spend so much time working together.
-It just means that you shouldn’t call up a sorority friend to chat about the week.
-If you are at a grocery store and see a sorority friend, it’s still OK to just day “Hey” and wave and let her know you’ll call her at the end of the week.
+During the recruitment, you shouldn’t call up a sorority friend to chat about the week.
+If you are at a grocery store and see a sorority friend, it’s still OK to say “hey” and let her know you’ll call her at the end of the week.
 By all means, if your car breaks down or you are lost and the only person you have left to call is a sorority friend, don’t be afraid to call her.
-The silence rules are for your protection, not to put up a wall between you and your friends.
+This rule is for your protection, not to put up a wall between you and your friends.
 It’s just very important that you limit the contact between you and those friends for a few days out of fairness to the sororities and potential members.

 2. Recruitment will have a series of meetings and parties.
 It is mandatory for you to attend all of those meetings.
 If you are sick and must miss something, you must let your Pi Chi know as soon as you can, so that we know where you are.